valencra/webpack-example/README.md

 # webpack-example

-Webpack example from Developing Javascript Applications with Webpack 2 workshop by Drew Minns (http://www.drewminns.com/) from HackerYou
+Webpack example from "Developing Javascript Applications with Webpack 2" workshop by Drew Minns (http://www.drewminns.com/) from HackerYou

 To run app in development mode: